Quantile tomography: using quantiles with multivariate data

-We are indebted to Ying Wei for turning our attention to this problem, as well as for many insights contained in \citet{Wei08}, and to Roger Koenker for valuable discussions.
+We are indebted to Ying Wei for turning our attention to multivariate growth charts, as well as for many insights in \citet{Wei08}; and to Roger Koenker for valuable discussions.
 The directional approach to depth contours was pioneered in the unpublished master thesis of Beno\^it Laine, as reported by \citet{Koe05}---in, however, quite significantly more complicated version fitting not directional quantiles, but directional quantile regressions.
-Another important forerunners of what is presented here are \citet{SalZam06}.
+Another important forerunners were \citet{SalZam06}.
+This research was supported by the Natural Sciences and Engineering Research Council of Canada; some of the results originate from the doctoral dissertation of \citet{Kong09}.

-\section{Appendix: Proofs}
+{\bf Appendix.
+Proofs}